1. Student CV: 5 CV Examples for Students [2024]

 LiveCareer UK Editorial Team

-Update:
+• Update:

 Our customers were hired by:

 Whether you’re a student or a fresh graduate, you might not have much professional experience under your belt.
-But don’t get discouraged—you can still find a great job with a CV for students.
+But don’t get discouraged—you can still find a great job with a student CV.
+It will help you make a good impression and get your foot in the door in the form of an invitation to a job interview.

 In this guide, you'll find CV examples for students with and without work experience, a ready-made student CV template, and expert tips for enhancing your student CV.
 After the reading, you won't have any doubts about how to write a student CV to get your dream job.